 - Option to teach a privacy class

-- Demonstrated expertise in privacy law and policy
+- Demonstrated expertise in privacy law and or policy

 - Knowledge of relevant technology

 - Experience with personnel supervision and budget management

 - Aptitude for fundraising

 - Excellent oral and written communication

 Application Deadline: CIS will be accepting and reviewing applications on a rolling basis.

 All interested and qualified applicants must complete a dual application process by submitting their application to firstname.lastname@example.org as well as via the Stanford Careers website: https://stanfordcareers.stanford.edu/job-search?jobId=65210